pRain1337/Hermes/README.md

 ### No serial output after boot

-Sometimes the serial traffic is blocked as the operating system's own serial driver.
+Sometimes the serial traffic is blocked because of the operating system's own serial driver.
 This is at least the case in Windows systems when not booting inside a (QEMU/KVM) virtual machine.